alistaircol/ac-website/content/articles/laravel-send-whatsapp-message-with-emoji-and-variables.md

 }
 ```

-I use the following accessors in the model:
+I use the following accessors in the model, so we can use it in a validation rule, or in `Collection`'s `reject`/`filter` in future scenarios.

 `app/Models/Portfolio.php`: